Code-4-Community/learning-resources/docs/lesson-plans/week-5.md

 allows you to do custom stuff), or `doReturn`, `doThrow`, `doAnswer`, `doNothing`, `doCallRealMethod` in the case of void returns.
 You can also chain them together to have it return/throw/do things one after the other in the order they're called.

+>An 'instance' of an object is a constructed value of the object created by its constructor.
+So for the class `Thing`,
+>it's the difference between referring to `Thing.staticMethod()` as a static method and `new Thing().instanceMethod()`.

 Here are examples of the `then...` and `do...` styles of mocking:
 ```java